 Most campus buildings and facilities are generally accessible to members of the campus community, guests, and visitors during normal business hours, Monday through Friday, excluding holidays.
 Certain facilities may also be open for designated hours on evenings and weekends.
 Exterior doors on campus buildings are locked and secured each evening by public safety personnel.
-Residence hall exterior doors are locked 24 hours, and may be entered with the use of a valid SJC ID card.
+Residence hall exterior doors are locked 24 hours and may be entered with the use of a valid SJC ID card.
 Dorm rooms are accessible by key only.
-Community members should not let people into dorms, and can contact Public Safety if someone does not belong here.
-Only authorized guests are permitted in dorms, and students should register their guests at the Switch Board.
+Community members should not let people into dorms and can contact Public Safety if someone does not belong there.
+Only authorized guests and staff are permitted in dorms.